Are No-Smoking Policies Legal in Multiunit Housing?

 Visit mysmokefreehousing.com for the most up-to-date list.

-Condominiums and HOA rules may require a vote of the majority of the owners and/or Board approval to institute a no-smoking policy for anything other than common areas.
+Condominiums and HOA rules may require a vote of the majority of the owners and/or Board prior to instituting a no-smoking policy for anything other than common areas.

 Is There a Constitutional Right to Smoke?